 Research shows that children get ready to read years before they start school, even from birth.
 The development of early literacy skills through early experiences with language, books, and stories is critically linked to a child’s success in learning to read.

-What can parents and caregivers do?
-Parents are important in helping their children get ready to read because:
+Parents and caregivers are important in helping their children get ready to read because:

-Take every chance you have to read with your children, tell and talk about stories, say nursery rhymes and sing songs.
-Early literacy is not the teaching of reading.
-Your child will learn how to read in school.
-The most important thing you can do to foster early literacy is to provide an atmosphere that’s fun, verbal and stimulating.
-When you read, talk and play with your child, you’re stimulating the growth of your child’s brain and building the connections that will become the building blocks for reading.
+Early literacy is not the teaching of reading: Your child will learn how to read in school.
+The most important thing you can do to foster early literacy is to provide an atmosphere that’s fun, verbal, and stimulating.
+When you read, talk, and play with your child, you’re stimulating the growth of your child’s brain and building the connections that become the building blocks for reading.

-The Public Library Association and the Association for Library Service to Children suggest 5 ways to get every child ready to read:
+The Public Library Association and the Association for Library Service to Children suggest five ways to get every child ready to read:

-To assist parents and caregivers in helping their children develop pre-reading skills, the Kids’ Library now has Literacy Kits available for checkout.
-These kits contain books, puzzles, games and/or a puppet to help reinforce the above skills and basic concepts such as the alphabet, opposites, matching, etc.
+To assist parents and caregivers in helping their children develop pre-reading skills, the Kids’ Library has Early Literacy Kits available for checkout.
+These kits contain books, puzzles, games and/or a puppet to help reinforce skills and basic concepts such as the alphabet, opposites, matching, and more.